-(Lodestones of Sensation: Feldenkrais in the Yoga Classroom was originally published in May, 2012.
-I offer it here as part of a series of favorites pieces I am updating for my new website.)
+(Lodestones of Sensation: Feldenkrais ® in the Yoga Classroom was originally published in May, 2012.
+I offer it here as part of a series of favorites pieces I am updating for my new website.
+For another article on Feldenkrais in the Yoga Classroom, see my article: Constructive Disobedience)

 One of the governing principles shared by the Feldenkrais Method ® and hatha yoga is the notion that our experiences in the movement classroom bring us closer to our selves, and therefore give us new perspectives on our lives in general, which may lead to greater well-being.
 But how does this happen?
 Spontaneous eruptions of pleasantness?
 Urgent and fastidious planning?
 Constant self-conscious awareness of the present moment?